nhsconnect/gpconnect-messaging/pages/senddocument/onlineconsultation/senddocument_oc_example.md

 >*Miss Mary Contrary has completed an online consultation survey as requested by her GP.
 Her registered practice is Osprey Medical Centre.*

->*After the online consultation, the online consultation system used by Osprey Starling Medical Centre sends a message to the clinical system used by Osprey with details of the online consultation, in order that Miss Contrary's care record is updated.*
+>*After the online consultation, the online consultation system used by Osprey Starling Medical Centre sends a message to the clinical system used by Osprey Starling Medical Centre with details of the online consultation, in order that Miss Contrary's care record is updated.*

 ### Message example ###